It’s finally here! The last month of your last semester as a UBC student in Vancouver.

 If you’ve always known that you don’t want to attend your ceremony, you probably indicated that on your graduation application, so you’re good.

-If you had planned on attending but are no longer able to, you can change your status by editing your application on the SSC until May 4.
-After that, you’ll have to email firstname.lastname@example.org.
+If you had planned on attending but are no longer able to, you can change your attendance status on the SSC until May 3.
+Otherwise, email firstname.lastname@example.org to explain your situation and they will instruct you on how to proceed.

 In either case, here are 2 options to get your diploma:

-- Pick it up at Brock Hall starting June 11
+- Pick it up at the Advising Centre in Brock Hall starting June 10

 - Arrange to have it couriered to you through your graduation application on the SSC, or by emailing email@example.com